scotthmccoy/scotthmccoy.github.io/_posts/2023-07-26-status-bar.md

 * Have every view controller implement a `preferredStatusBarStyle` which returns a global theme's `UIStatusBarStyle` setting.
 * Have an view anchored to the *top* of the safe area where the status bar would be that can be given a background color, effectively giving the status bar a configurable background color.

-There is a bug(?) in iOS 13 and 16 where the statusBar's style will not update unless `childForStatusBarStyle` is implemented and `setNeedsStatusBarAppearanceUpdate()` is called.
+There is a bug(?) in iOS 13 and 16 where the statusBar's style will occasionally not update unless `childForStatusBarStyle` is implemented and `setNeedsStatusBarAppearanceUpdate()` is called.

 ```
 class WorkaroundNavigationController: UINavigationController {